gpg/gpg4win/doc/README.en.txt

      1. Important notes
      2. Changes
      3. Known bugs
+     4. Version history
-     4. Version numbers
+     5. Version numbers
-     5. Installer options
+     6. Installer options
-     6. Legal notices
+     7. Legal notices

 1. Important Notes
 ==================

 Manuals describing the installation of Gpg4win are currently only available in German.
 Check out http://www/gpg4win.org for latest news.

 If you used an older version of Gpg4win in the past, please check out the migration hints in the Gpg4win Compendium's appendix.

+Please read the "Known bugs" section before you start working with Gpg4win.

 2. Changes
 ==========

 Gpg4win/2 has major changes compared to Gpg4win 1.x.
 Below is a list of the most important ones:

 - Kleopatra is the new certificate manager.
 Kleopatra is the S/MIME certificate manager of KDE (a desktop environment used on many GNU/Linux systems).
 For use in Gpg4win it has been extended to support OpenPGP and to act as a graphical user interface for all cryptographic operations.
 It is automatically started if another component requests its services and then runs permanently in your system tray.
 WinPT has been dropped.

 - GpgEX is the new plugin for the Explorer and replaces GpgEE.